osilander/bacterial-genomics-intro/ngs-snakemake/index.rst

 .. code:: bash

-          # of course you activate your conda env
+          # Of course you activate your conda env
           conda activate ngs

-          # then we need snakemake
+          # Then you need snakemake
           conda install -c bioconda snakemake

 Structuring the workflow